rdkcentral/Lightning/docs/RenderEngine/Elements/index.md

 # Elements

 The Lightning Render Tree consists of several *elements*.
-Elements are render primitives of the `lng.Element` type that determine the display of a [texture](../Textures/index.md).
+Elements are render primitives of the `lng.Element` type that determines the display of a [texture](../Textures/index.md).
 A texture can be anything, such as a piece of text or an image, in a solid color or a gradient.

 > An element will only show something when you have a texture attached to it.